alfayedoficial/Android_RecyclerView_With_Beautiful_Animations_by_kotlin/README.md

 <img src="https://github.com/alfayedoficial/Android_RecyclerView_With_Beautiful_Animations_by_kotlin/blob/master/screen/company_logo_vertical.png"  />
 </p>

-# Android RecyclerView With Beautiful Animations For Korlin
+# Android RecyclerView With Beautiful Animations For Kotlin

 Complexities and animations with one of Android’s most important classes